goto-bus-stop/flat-loader/README.md

           // In this example we only have src/app.js. path.join(__dirname, 'src', 'app.js')
         ],
-        // Important: ONLY use `rollup-webpack-loader` here!
+        // Important: ONLY use `flat-loader` here!
-        use: 'rollup-webpack-loader'
+        use: 'flat-loader'
       },
       // No need to touch your other loader configs.
       ...